gmguynz/auto-mate-app-igekpy/SUPABASE_SETUP.md

 1. Implement Supabase Authentication
 2. Update the RLS policy to restrict access based on authenticated users
 3. Consider using Row Level Security to ensure users can only access their own data
+4. Protect your email API keys using Supabase secrets (never expose them in client code)

 Example secure policy: